-In Office 365, you can enable dial-in conferencing either by using Office 365 as your dial-in conferencing provider, or by using a third-party dial-in conferencing provider (also called an audio conferencing provider, or ACP).
+You can enable dial-in conferencing either by using Microsoft as your dial-in conferencing provider, or by using a third-party dial-in conferencing provider (also called an audio conferencing provider, or ACP).

 Audio Conferencing is not available in all countries or regions.
 For a list of the countries or regions in which you can purchase Audio Conferencing, see Where can you get Audio Conferencing?.

-The Phone System in Office 365 enables you to use Skype for Business and either your company's existing phone lines or the Phone System for inbound and outbound calls.
-With the Phone System in Office 365, your users can use Skype for Business to complete basic tasks such as placing, receiving, transferring, and muting or unmuting calls, from nearly anywhere that has Internet access.
+The Phone System lets you use Skype for Business and either your organization's existing phone lines or the Phone System for inbound and outbound calls.
+With the Phone System in Office 365, your users can use Skype for Business to complete basic tasks such as placing, receiving, transferring, and muting or unmuting calls, from nearly anywhere that has internet access.

-The Phone System allows you to replace your existing PBX system with a set of features that are directly delivered from Office 365 and tightly integrated into Microsoft's cloud productivity experience.
-You can choose a completely in-the-cloud experience, or a hybrid deployment that takes advantage of the Phone System while keeping some functionality on your premises. .
+The Phone System allows you to replace your existing PBX system with a set of features that are directly delivered from Microsoft and tightly integrated into Microsoft's cloud productivity experience.
+You can choose a completely in-the-cloud experience, or a hybrid deployment that takes advantage of the Phone System while keeping some functionality on your premises.

 Skype Meeting Broadcast

-Skype Meeting Broadcast enables Office 365 users to produce and broadcast a meeting on the internet to up to 10,000 attendees, who can attend from a browser on virtually any device.
+Skype Meeting Broadcast lets users produce and broadcast a meeting on the internet to up to 10,000 attendees, who can attend from a browser on virtually any device.
 With Skype Meeting Broadcast, you can host large virtual meetings such as internal "town hall" style meetings and public webinars.
 You can record meetings, and you can customize them to gauge audience involvement and satisfaction.

 Currently, Skype Meeting Broadcast isn't available to educational or non-profit organizations.